Recent Developments and Perspectives in Variational Quantum Eigensolvers for Molecular Electronic Structure: Methods

-where $ \hat{H} $ is the molecular Hamiltonian, $\hat{t}_k$ is the sum of fermionic operators, and $\theta_k$ are the variational parameters.
-The operator with the largest gradient magnitude for a given iteration is added to the ansatz and a full VQE optimization of all current parameters is done.
-This process of iteratively adding operators to the ansatz repeats until the convergence criteria are met when the norm of the gradient, $\|\vec{g}\| $, drops below a predefined threshold as shown in Figure \ref{ADAPT_VQE}. \cite{Grimsley2019}
+where $ \hat{H} $ is the molecular Hamiltonian, $\hat{A}_k$ is k-th operator from the pool, and $\theta_k$ is its associated variational parameter.
+For each iteration, the operator with the largest gradient magnitude is added to the ansatz and all current parameters are then re-optimized in a full VQE step.
+This process repeats until the norm of the gradient, $\|\vec{g}\| $, drops below a predefined threshold indicating that the remaining operators are expected to contribute only weakly to the energy as shown in Figure \ref{ADAPT_VQE}. \cite{Grimsley2019}